Bee2857/cerberus-client-demo/ch-en.md

   Please be noted that:

-  1. Since every token expires, users must implement their own runtime token management mechanism.
+  1. Every token expires, users must implement their own runtime token management mechanism.
-  2. It's unnecessary to delete expired tokens since Cerberus will do this for you.
+  2. It's unnecessary to create or delete tokens on your own since Cerberus will do this for you.

 # What should you do